rwang301/COMP3900-Project/documentation/Proposal.md

 - As a job seeker, I would like to be able to accept job offers so that I can commence work for a particular company.
 - As a job seeker, I would like to be able to search for all available jobs so that I know everything which employers are currently offering.
 - As a job seeker, I would like to be able to apply for jobs so that I have the opportunity to be employed in the future.

-#### Note
-The novelty of both job seekers and employers only being able to see jobs/job applications one at a time is that it ensures that both users must respond to whether they are interested or not in what they see.
-By doing this, users will not see the same thing twice, eliminating duplicate visits.

 ## System
 ### User Types